 Rewards for Kids

 Use this list of reward ideas to help your kids know that you appreciate their good work without relying on treats to make them feel appreciated.
-Obviously, the ones you choose will depend on what your kids like and enjoy, their age, and what you happen to have on hand.
+Obviously, the ones you choose will depend on what your kids like and enjoy, their age, and what you happen to have on hand!
+(P.S.
+Clearly skip any of these that aren’t safe right now.)

 - Reading together